tangentsoft/pidp8i/doc/cc8-manual.md

 pass](#ncpass), where it waits for the final compiler pass to read it back in to be inserted into the output SABR code.
-Since LIBC’s [`fopen()`](#fopen) is limited to a [single output file at a time](#stdio) and it cannot append to an existing file, it’s got one shot to write everything it collected.
+Since LIBC’s [`fopen()`](#fopen) is limited to a [single output file at a time](#fiolim) and it cannot append to an existing file, it’s got one shot to write everything it collected.

 This is one reason the CC8 LIBC has to be cross-compiled: its inline